open-edge-insights/eii-tools/Benchmarking/video-benchmarking-tool/README.md

         STREAMS   - The number of streams (1, 2, 4, 8, 16)
-        SLEEP     - The number of seconds to wait after the containers come up PCM_HOME  - The absolute path to the PCM repository where pcm.x is built EII_HOME - [Optional] The absolute path to EII home directory, if running from a non-default location
+        SLEEP     - The number of seconds to wait after the containers come up PCM_HOME  - The absolute path to the PCM repository where pcm.x is built EII_HOME - [Optional] The absolute path to OEI home directory, if running from a non-default location
     ```

    For example: